The best Black Friday deals 2018

 £579.99 £449.99 at Argos

 This version of the Lenovo IdeaPad 330S comes with an 8th gen Intel Core i5 processor, 8GB of RAM and 256GB SSD, making it an excellent all-rounder that can handle Windows 10 and various apps with ease.
-Argos has cut £130 from its price for Black Friday.View Deal
+Argos has cut £130 from its price for Cyber Monday.View Deal

 Microsoft Surface Go